guilhermeabel/php-api/README.md

 - Leveraging Apache Kafka for async processing capabilities
 - K8S configuration for scaling and managing the application in a production environment
 - Notification service consuming from topic to provide status updates
+- Use ELK stack for logging.
+- Use Jaeger for tracing.